robertocarroll/robertocarroll/_journal/2015-05-01-useful-code-snippets.md

 ## Mac shortcuts
 - `CMD + Shift + right arrow` - select to end of the line
 - `Double click` - select the entire word

+## Delete shapefile in QGIS
+- right click the layer
+- choose “Toggle Editing”
+- in the toolbar select the pointer with the area “Select Features …”
+- click on Antartica
+- press delete on the keyboard

+## Find IP
+- Open Terminal
+- `ping url`